Lizz3108/holbertonschool-simple_shell/README.md

 - What is the difference between a function & a system call?

-  The main difference between system call and function call is that a system call is a reques for the kernel to access a resource while a function call is a request made by a program to perform a specific task.
-System call s are used when a program needs to communicate wirh the kernel while function call are to call a specific functio within the program.
+  The main difference between system call and function call is that a system call is a request for the kernel to access a resource while a function call is a request made by a program to perform a specific task.
+System call are used when a program needs to communicate with the kernel while function call are to call a specific function within the program.

 - How does the shell use the PATH to find the programs?

-  The PATH variable is basicaly a list of firectories your computer looks through to fing a requested executable.
+  The PATH variable is basically a list of directories your computer looks through to fing a requested executable.

 - How to suspend the execution of a process until one of its children terminates?